 Now let’s examine the hydrogen atoms in the molecule.
 Like boron, hydrogen has zero non-bonding electrons, but it only has one valence electron and a single bond.
 This means that the formal charge of hydrogen within BH4 is 1 – (0 + 1), which means that the formal charge of hydrogen is zero.

 Lewis structures are also called electron structures, and they are diagrams which show possible bonds between the atoms that make up a molecule, as well as any electron pairs which are unbonded.
 The lines in a Lewis structure are drawn between atoms, and they are used to indicate the presence of chemical bonds.
 Single bonds are represented with single lines, while naturally double bonds are represented with double lines.
 Dots are occasionally drawn next to atoms to indicate the presence of unbonded electrons, and a pair of dots are representative of excess electrons.

 Resonance structures are all of the possible different Lewis structures that a molecule might have.
 Calculating the formal charge for a molecule allows you to determine which resonance structure is more likely to be the molecule’s correct structure, and the Lewis structure which is considered the most correct will be the structure that has formal charges distributed evenly all throughout the molecule.
 When determining a formal charge as it relates to resonance structures, the sum of every one of the formal charges must equal the molecule’s total charge.

 Summing Up Formal Charge:

-Formal charge can be defined as the electrical charge of an atom within a molecule, and calculated by determining the total number of valence electrons minus half the total electrons located in a shared bond minus the number of electrons not in the molecule.
-You can use formal charge to estimate the distribution of electrical charges in a molecule.
+A formal charge can be defined as the electrical charge of an atom within a molecule, and calculated by determining the total number of valence electrons minus half the total electrons located in a shared bond minus the number of electrons not in the molecule.
+You can use a formal charge to estimate the distribution of electrical charges in a molecule.